 Legacy of Lockwood de Forest III

 By 1949, when he died unexpectedly of pneumonia at 53 years old, Lock had gained a national reputation for innovative landscape design and his influence is seen in the next generation of West Coast designers.
-Elizabeth continued Lock’s work, acquiring a license in landscape architecture in 1952, although she preferred serving as a consultant.
+Elizabeth continued Lock’s work, completing his commissions, eventually acquiring a license in landscape architecture in 1954, although she preferred serving as a consultant.
 Chamberlin praised Elizabeth’s selection of drought-resistant plants with colors that played off one another, writing “Elizabeth omitted lawn and selected plants for the garden from a palette of drought-resistant Mediterraneans and natives in silvers and greys that harmonized with the olive trees and the surrounding natural landscape.
 Mass plantings of lavender under the olives with accents of Italian cypresses and tall Matilija poppies (Romneya coulteri) seem amazingly contemporary — it took California designers fifty years to catch up to what Lock and Elizabeth pioneered.”

 Elizabeth frequently consulted with Thomas Church on his Montecito projects.
 Still active in her eighties, she wrote a book about Mt.
 Vernon, George Washington’s garden, while supervising the design and installation of the Alice Keck Park Memorial Garden in Santa Barbara.

 Elizabeth wrote several articles for Pacific Horticulture.
 “Persistent Small South African Bulbs,” to which she was introduced in the 1930s, focused on the horticultural potential for these now familiar geophytes such as Babiana, Sparaxis, Moraea, and Gladiolus.